-it is concluded that the boiling transfer coefficient depends on the aspect ratio, filling ratio, input heat to evaporator section, and saturation pressure of working fluid.
-In order to predict the boiling heat transfer coefficient generally, the data of $h_e$ from all experimental results were correlated with the related parameters with phenomena inside the thermosyphon.
+Figure (5): Variation of input power vs the temperature difference between the evaporator and condenser to evaporator section, and saturation pressure of working fluid.
+In order to predict the boiling heat transfer coefficient generally, the data of h_e from all experimental results were correlated with the related parameters with the phenomena inside the thermosyphon.
 The working conditions have been analyzed and a new practical formula (correlation) is recommended as follow: